aleksandr-vin/upload-apk-or-ipa-to-device/README.md

 2. Open _Upload apk to Device.scpt_ in _Script Editor_.
 3. Edit Apple Script.
 4. Go to _File > Export..._, choose _Application_ as _File Format_ and click _Save_.
+5. Go to file _Upload apk to Device.app_, right-click on it and choose _Show Package Contents_.
+6. Go to _Resources_ folder and replace _droplet.icns_ with the one from root of repo.
 5. Have fun with _Upload apk to Device.app_.

+## Release

+1. After development, compress the _Upload apk to Device.app_ and commit the __Upload apk to Device.zip_.